 However, there are some markets where prices are less transparent.
-For example, in wholesale markets, and telecommunication markets that are focused on high quality services, e.g. business services, prices tend to be less transparent.
+For example, in wholesale markets, and telecommunication markets that are focused on high quality (business) services, prices tend to be less transparent.
 In these markets firms typically make individual customized offers to end users.
 Yet, firms may acquire information about pricing of its rivals from its customers during the negotiations of conditions.